Lakeview council meets, gets look at proposed new village building

 SHARE NOW

 Zoning Officer Gary Bias told the council that he made 110 contacts in March.
 He also granted five building permits, including two for single-family dwellings.
 He also informed the council that the new zoning map has been completed and is now on display at the temporary village office.
-He also recommended that meetings for the Zoning Appeals Board and Planning Commission.
+He also recommended that meetings for the Zoning Appeals Board and the Planning Commission be held.

-Scott also said that the village’s insurance carrier recommended that the village pay for the removal of the fire department antenna that was damaged during recent bad weather.
-Since the village has had several claims, including a $15,000 claim for replacing a broken water plant ladder, the relative minor cost to the village for removing the antenna would save the village from possible rate hikes.
+Scott also said the village’s insurance carrier recommended the village pay for the removal of the fire department antenna, which was damaged during recent bad weather.
+Since the village has had several claims, including a $15,000 claim to replace a broken water plant ladder, the relatively minor cost to the village of removing the antenna would save it from possible rate hikes.
 The council approved paying for the removal of the damaged antenna.

-He also updated the council on his search for a replacement truck for the ladder truck that was damaged during the tornado response.
+He also updated the council on his search for a replacement truck for the ladder truck that was damaged in September 2024.
 He said he is looking at a pumper/rescue engine from a department in Pennsylvania.
 He also said the $170,000 price was negotiable.
-Additionally, he is looking for a new pumper truck.
-Ferryman said that he will be seeking grants to offset the cost for the trucks.
+Additionally, he is looking to replace his pumper truck.
+Ferryman said he will seek grants to offset the cost of the trucks.

 In her report to the council, Mayor Elaine Fagan-Moore said the Seniors Helping Seniors program will be held on May 19.
-The program, started last year by Fagan-Moore, allows graduating seniors to perform service hours that are needed for graduation.
+The program, started last year by Fagan-Moore, allows graduating seniors to complete the service hours required for graduation.
 She said she has been working with Indian Lake Superintendent Rob Underwood and the principals of the three schools to organize the event.

 Last year, approximately 14 students, along with village officials, helped two village residents with landscaping and small odd jobs around their homes.
 This year, she expects to have closer to 20 students.
 Mayor Fagan-Moore talks about the program:

-The next Lakeview Village Council meetingwill be held Monday, May 4, 2026 at 6:00 PM.
+The next Lakeview Village Council meeting will be held on Monday, May 4, 2026, at 6:00 PM.
 The meeting is open to the public.